HSF/hsf.github.io/_gsdocs-proposals/2020/proposal_ROOTdocumentation.md

   the reference guide.
 - Series of new "tutorials for modern analysis" is needed to illustrate the functionalities provided by ROOT 7.
 - RNTuple is the new data format ROOT will provide in the future.
-It will be the sucessor of the TTree object which is used to stored the 1 exabyte of data previously mentioned.
+It will be the successor of the TTree object which is used to stored the 1 exabyte of data previously mentioned.
   Therefore, detailed Technical specifications of this new object is crucial.